iwantbrioche/slugpupstuff/README.md

 ### A slugpup mod that adds four new slugpup variants as well as other fixes and new behaviors.

 Unreleased
 On Hold till later:
-Debug Visualizer
+Debug Visualizer, check slugpup-debug branch for that
 Slugpup Wanting Behaviors